jbaack/django-silent-mammoth-whistle/README.rst

 	Defaults to ``'id'``

 	The name of a ``User`` model attribute that is used as the unqiue user identifier.
 It is displayed in the UI and is used for determining which web requests belong to which users.

-``WHISTLE_AUTO_LOG``

-	Defaults to ``True``

-	When True, all web requests are tracked.
-Disable this feature if you want to record only specific requests.
+Sessions are based on this id.

 ``WHISTLE_CLIENT_EVENT_PATH``